 Books aren’t the only thing Sydney’s new libraries offer, though.
 Following Europe’s lead, they’re also becoming community centres, studios, art galleries and architectural landmarks in their own right.

-Last year, for example, the State Library unveiled the new-look Mitchell Building after a $22 million refurbishment.
+In 2018, for example, the State Library unveiled the new-look Mitchell Building after a $22 million refurbishment.
 On the ground floor, the Collectors’ Gallery displays more than 2000 historical curiosities, including a Cartier hairpin box owned by opera singer Dame Nellie Melba.
 Upstairs, the Michael Crouch Family Galleries houses more than 300 oil paintings of Sydney life, some dating back to the 1870s.

 The one-year-old Green Square Library pairs a six-storey tower with a subterranean section and includes a sunken garden, a computer lab with a 3D printer, and a music room with a grand piano and recording equipment.
 Bright and relaxed cafe Noun is also on the premises.